Platform, not one file service

 FAQ

-A quick explanation of how ECU Jobs structures ECU file service jobs and why the platform is not a file service.
+A quick explanation of how ECU Jobs structures ECU file service requests and why the platform is not a file service.

 An ECU file service creates, checks or modifies software files for control units.
 ECU Jobs helps customers find suitable professional providers for that work.

 No. ECU Jobs does not sell its own tuning files and does not program vehicles.
-The platform is a marketplace.
+The platform is a platform.

 Important details include vehicle, engine, ECU, software version, original file, hardware condition, requested service, intended use and deadline.